 The World Health Organisation has escalated the coronavirus outbreak from an epidemic to a pandemic.
 The world is reacting to the spread of the Coronavirus by implementing measures to slow the spread.
-This is truly a historic moment, with more than a third of the word’s population living under some form of lockdown.
+This is truly a historic moment, with more than a third of the world’s population living under some form of lockdown.

 The term lockdown refers to a wide range of measures aimed at limiting unessential contact between people.
 It includes anything from state-mandated geographic quarantines to recommendations to stay at home, closures of most types of businesses, or bans on events and gatherings.